- General Information

 Each year, some of our applicants also express an interest in one of our affiliate programs.
 If you are interested in applying to the Astrobiology Graduate Program, please contact the Program Manager at email@example.com or 206-685-9237.
 If you want to join the Program on Climate Change , please contact Miriam Bertram at firstname.lastname@example.org.

-PhD applicants admitted to one of our graduate programs are offered financial support in the form of a teaching assistantship (TA), research assistantship (RA), and/or fellowship.
+Ph.D. applicants admitted to one of our graduate programs are offered financial support in the form of an Academic Student Employee appointment as a Teaching Assistantship (TA), Research Assistantship (RA), and/or Fellowship funding.
 Please note that a separate application for financial support is not required for our department.
-TA and RA appointments require 20 hours of service per week, the current salary is approximately $2,228.00 per month, and include a tuition waiver and health insurance benefits .
-The rate is higher for students who have previously earned a related Masters degree.
-Students are responsible for paying approximately $500.00 each quarter in student fees.
+TA and RA appointments require 20 hours of service per week, the current salary is approximately $2388 per month, and include a tuition waiver and health insurance benefits .
+The rate is higher for students who have previously earned a related Masters degree, approximately $2567 per month.
+Students are responsible for paying approximately $400 each quarter in student fees.
 Occasionally, applicants bring with them outside fellowships and grants.
 Applicants who have received outside funding or who have an application for outside funding pending, should indicate the name of the program and the number of years of funding provided by the program in their online application.

-MS students typically do not receive funding, however Teaching Assistantships or funding from your advisor may be available.
+MS students do not receive guaranteed funding, however Research Assistantships, Teaching Assistantships or other funding may be available from your advisor.

-You are an international applicant if you currently hold or expect to hold a temporary U.S. visa.
+International applicants hold or expect to hold a temporary U.S. visas.
 International applicants must submit the University of Washington Statement of Financial Ability form to show adequate financial support along with other application materials required by the UW Graduate School.
-When an international applicant is admitted to our graduate program, we send the UW Graduate School the details about the financial support offered to the applicant so that the financial support can be considered in determining financial ability.
+When international applicants are admitted to our graduate programs, we notify the UW Graduate School of the details about financial support offered to the applicant.
+This is so that the financial support can be considered in determining financial ability.
 For more information, see Financial Ability for International Applicants on the Graduate Admissions Information web page.

 It is recommended that international applicants complete the UW Online Application for Graduate Admission by December 1 to allow additional time for processing.
 The final deadline is 12:00 midnight (Pacific Standard Time) on January 5.